-Steak-Frites is a dish that is served all over France and almost every restaurant and is common on menus at French restaurants in America.
+Steak-Frites is a dish that is served all over France and almost every restaurant.
 Since you can get them everywhere and there is not much to say about them, we will just tell you where to get the best Steak-Frites in the world.
 The restaurant "L'Entrecote" is famous for its incredible secret sauce and has locations in Paris and 5 major cities in France.
 If you are a steak lover this is a highly recommended stop.
 Be careful: at "L'Entrecote", the Steak-Frites is the only thing on the menu, so if someone doesn't like meat in your group, pass on!

 Fish soup?
 You may wonder why not onion soup?
-Well, the French don't really eat onion soups plus we can already get great onion soups in the states so go for something more local.
+Well, the French don't really eat onion soups plus you can actually get pretty good onion soups back in the states so go for something more local!
 This dish comes with cheese, aioli sauce and toasted bread.
+Don't except a clear broth with pieces of fish, imagine more of a thick blended soup full of delicious flavor.
+A perfect dish on a cold rainy day.
 Tip: Make sure to double check, and even ask, that it is home made or 'maison' in French otherwise it will be a disappointment.

 9 Desserts That Will Make You Move to France

 #1 Crême Brulée

 Probably one of the most famous French desserts in the world, you cannot come here and not have the crême brulée.
 Delicious custard topped with a crunchy torch cooked caramel this is definitely one the best creations of the French cuisine.